Whole30 Ketchup Recipe (No Dates, Paleo, Vegan)

 This Whole30 ketchup recipe is made with only a few ingredients, no dates, and requires no blending.
 It’s perfect on everything and in so many other sauces!
-This Whole30 condiment is a total must, and you’ll want to keep a jar of this Whole30 ketchup recipe on hand at all times.
+This Whole30 ketchup is a total must, and you’ll want to keep a jar of this paleo condiment on hand at all times.

 This is no regular Whole30 ketchup.

-This Whole30 ketchup recipe means that ever so soon I can start sharing my keto Big Macs and my Whole30 In n Out double double animal style recipe and my paleo Chick-Fil-A nuggets with Chick-Fil-A sauce and also Whole30 sweet and sour chicken.
+This Whole30 ketchup recipe means bang bang shrimp and In N Out animal style-inspired burgers and meatloaf.
 This Whole30 ketchup recipe makes all of those other recipes possible.

 So this Whole30 ketchup recipe is sweetened a different way–my favorite way, in fact!
 With the almighty coconut aminos.

 What makes this recipe so good

 - It tastes just like “regular” ketchup but is free of added sugars and Whole30 compliant.

 - This Whole30 ketchup recipe includes no dates, meaning no blending!

 - It comes together super easily and keeps in the fridge for a long time.